-Storm coach hoping long break doesn’t quell all of the team’s current momentum
+Storm coach Noelle Quinn hoping long break doesn’t quell all of the team’s current momentum

 And yet, Quin admits this isn’t an ideal time for the Storm to suspend play after climbing to the top of the standings at 16-5.

-“Honestly, it’s two-fold,” she said.
+“Honestly, it’s twofold,” she said.
 “I would love to keep things rolling because we are in a good spot, but also we know that we still have a lot of work to do and we know that we can get a lot better.
 We love our Olympians and we love that there’s an opportunity to represent our country, but understanding that we were kind of getting in the flow and getting into a really good groove.
 How do we maintain that is the toughest part.”

 Quinn also said she understands many Storm players, including Mercedes Russell, Epiphanny Prince and Kennedy Burke, arrived late to training camp while fulfilling commitments with their overseas teams and haven’t had an extended break from basketball since last summer.